 60 x 42 cm

 There are no laws of physics that prevent time travel.
-In the quantum world, the probabilistic nature of these laws means that particles can interact with their former selves.
-Physicists have created quantum time travel machines that perform this experiment and this diagram shows the quantum time machine’s circuit diagram.
+In the quantum world, the probabilistic nature of these laws means that particles position in time is uncertain and in certain circumstances, can even interact with their former selves.
+Physicists have devised experiments in which this can happen, in effect creating quantum time travel machines.
+This work shows the circuit diagram for a quantum time machine.

 March 2019